Samsung/tizen-docs/docs/application/dotnet/guides/telephony/telephony.md

 To enable your application to use the telephony functionality:

-1. To use the [Tizen.Telephony](https://samsung.github.io/TizenFX/latest/api/Tizen.Telephony.html) namespace, the application has to request permission by adding the following privileges to the `tizen-manifest.xml` file:
+1. To use the [Tizen.Telephony](/application/dotnet/api/TizenFX/latest/api/Tizen.Telephony.html) namespace, the application has to request permission by adding the following privileges to the `tizen-manifest.xml` file:

-    ```
+    ```XML
     <privileges>
         <privilege>http://tizen.org/privilege/telephony</privilege>
         <privilege>http://tizen.org/privilege/location.coarse</privilege>
     </privileges>
     ```

-2. Retrieve the slot handle with the `Init()` method of the [Tizen.Telephony.Manager](https://samsung.github.io/TizenFX/latest/api/Tizen.Telephony.Manager.html) class.
+2. Retrieve the slot handle with the `Init()` method of the [Tizen.Telephony.Manager](/application/dotnet/api/TizenFX/latest/api/Tizen.Telephony.Manager.html) class.

     In a dual-SIM scenario, the method returns a separate handle for each SIM card.
 The `handle[0]` instance means the primary SIM and `handle[1]` means the secondary SIM.
 To send call, network, modem, or SIM card requests to a specific subscription (SIM card), use the applicable handle.

-    ```
+    ```csharp
     IEnumerable<SlotHandle> simList = Manager.Init();
     ICollection<SlotHandle> c = simList as ICollection<SlotHandle>;
     for (int i = 0; i < c.Count; i++)